Society of Professional Journalists, Sigma Delta Chi Chapter Records

 Scope and content

-This collection is composed of scrapbooks documenting activities of the society.
-These scrapbooks were found in very poor condition and were dismantled for preservation purposes.
-Photocopies were made of most material with items in good condition being preserved.
+This collection consists of scrapbooks documenting the activities of the society.
+Due to their deteriorated condition, the scrapbooks were dismantled for preservation.
+Photocopies were made of most materials, while items in good condition were preserved.

 System of arrangement